lowkey-gage/WordPress-plugin/README.md

 This plugin is made to add custom blocks to the Gutenberg editor you typically wouldnt find in the WordPress website editor.

 == Installation ==
-1. Upload the plugin folder to `/wp-content/plugins/`
+1. Upload the plugin folder to WordPress
-2. Activate the plugin through the 'Plugins' menu in WordPress
+2. Activate the plugin through the 'Plugins' menu
 3. Start using the new blocks in the editor

 == Changelog ==